cypress-io/cypress/docs/source/api/commands/type.md

 Using `cy.type()` on a date input (`<input type="date">`) requires specifying a valid date in the format `yyyy-MM-dd`, e.g. `"1999-12-31"`.
 This isn't exactly how a user would type into a date input, but is a workaround since date input support varies between browsers and the format varies based on locale. `yyyy-MM-dd` is the format required by [the W3 spec](https://www.w3.org/TR/html5/forms.html#date-state-(type=date)) and is what the input's `value` will be set to regardless of browser or locale.
 Special characters (`{leftarrow}`, `{selectall}`, etc) are not permitted.

+# Month inputs

+Using `cy.type()` on a month input (`<input type="month">`) requires specifying a valid month in the format `yyyy-MM`, e.g. `"1999-12"`.
+This isn't exactly how a user would type into a month input, but is a workaround since month input support varies between browsers and the format varies based on locale. `yyyy-MM` is the format required by [the W3 spec](https://www.w3.org/TR/html/sec-forms.html#month-state-typemonth) and is what the input's `value` will be set to regardless of browser or locale.
+Special characters (`{leftarrow}`, `{selectall}`, etc) are not permitted.

 # Time inputs

 Using `cy.type()` on a time input (`<input type="time">`) requires specifying a valid time in the format `HH:mm`, `HH:mm:ss`, or `HH:mm:ss.SSS`, where HH is 00-23, mm is 00-59, ss is 00-59, and SSS is 000-999.
 Special characters (`{leftarrow}`, `{selectall}`, etc) are not permitted.
 The following are examples of valid times: